satwik104/cpp-programs/README.md

 # cpp-programs
 ###
-A collection of CPP(c++) questions and solutions ,basic concept and for interview purposes
+A collection of CPP(c++) questions and solutions ,basic concept from coding ninjas platform for interview purposes